Everything you need to know about buying a used car:

 How do you find out the history of a car?

 A CARFAX Canada Vehicle History Report provides you with important information that’s critical to understand when buying a used car.
-Most importantly, it uncovers whether the vehicle you’re interested in has been in an accident and whether there’s a lien registered against the vehicle.
-Get a vehicle history report.
+Most importantly, it uncovers whether the vehicle you’re interested in has been in an accident and if there’s a lien registered against the vehicle.
+On top of that, you get a free History-Based Value report, which takes the information in the history report, as well as other factors like location, and provides a value based on all these unique pieces.

 What to ask before buying your next car